 It takes courage and commitment to delve deep into one’s soul for the purpose of growth, change, and the opportunity to thrive as a fully engaged human being.
 As your therapist my goal is to help you discover your original potential and find your path to a truly joyful and fulfilling life.
-I work from a psychodynamic approach and utilize interventions from cognitive, behavioral, and family systems.
+I work from a psychodynamic approach, and incorporate somatic, cognitive, and behavioral systems.
 My approach focuses on the whole person: mind, body, emotions and soul.
 We must acknowledge and address all the components of our humanness if we want to live whole lives.

 Areas of Clinical Focus:

 Life transitions: job loss/relocation, divorce, death, retirement